dougeby/IntuneDocs/intune/account-sign-up.md

 [!INCLUDE[both-portals](./includes/note-for-both-portals.md)]

-This topic tells system administrators how they can sign up for an Intune account.
+This topic tells system administrators how you can sign up for an Intune account.

 Before you sign up for Intune, determine whether you already have a Microsoft Online Services account, Enterprise Agreement, or equivalent volume licensing agreement.
 A Microsoft volume licensing agreement or other Microsoft cloud services subscription like Office 365 usually includes a work or school account.